Leaving Google After Two and a Half Years

 I'm leaving Google.
 After roughly two and a half years on the Drive iOS team, my last day is next week.

-This isn't a takedown post.
-Google is a remarkable place with remarkable people.
-But it's the wrong place for what I want to build next, and I think being honest about that is more useful than a vague "excited for new adventures" tweet.
-There's a lot of movement in the industry right now.
-The term "FAANG" has become shorthand for where you're supposed to want to work, but increasingly I'm watching strong engineers leave these companies for places where they can have more individual impact.
+Google is a remarkable place with remarkable people, but it's the wrong place for what I want to build next, and I think being honest about that is more useful than a vague "excited for new adventures" tweet.
+"FAANG" has become shorthand for where you're supposed to want to work, but increasingly I'm watching strong engineers leave these companies for places where they can have more individual impact.

 What Was Great

 The infrastructure is otherworldly.
 I wrote about the build system, source control, and tooling in detail.
-Google invests billions every year in internal tooling, and it shows.
-Bazel, Piper, fig, the device farms.
-All of it is purpose-built and best-in-class.
-When your company has the revenue to fund that level of investment, you get developer tooling that makes everything outside feel like it's held together with duct tape.
+Google invests billions every year in internal tooling, and it shows: purpose-built, best-in-class build systems, source control, and device farms.
+When your company has the revenue to fund that, you get developer tooling that makes everything outside feel like it's held together with duct tape.

 And the scale is genuinely educational.
 Working on an app used by hundreds of millions of people changes how you think about error handling, performance, backward compatibility, and rollouts.
 You develop an instinct for defensive engineering that stays with you.